 Do not use BEVESPI AEROSPHERE if you:

 - are allergic to glycopyrrolate, formoterol fumarate, or to any of the ingredients in BEVESPI AEROSPHERE.
-See “What are the ingredients in BEVESPI AEROSPHERE?” below for a complete list of ingredients.
+See the end of this Patient Information leaflet for a complete list of ingredients.

 Before using BEVESPI AEROSPHERE, tell your healthcare provider about all of your medical conditions, including if you: